 Figure 5‑6 Brushing and linking, GeoDa

-A wide range of ESDA tools, which include brushing and linking as core functionality, have been implemented in GeoVista Studio and the somewhat more accessible Java version, the GeoViz toolkit (which also reads SHP files).
-These focus on the exploration of multivariate datasets, and include the visualization tool known as the parallel coordinate plot, or PCP.
+A wide range of ESDA tools, which include brushing and linking as core functionality, were implemented in the now defunct GeoVista Studio.
+These focused on the exploration of multivariate datasets, and included the visualization tool known as the parallel coordinate plot, or PCP.
 In the example illustrated in Figure 5‑7 five variables are included: house values, income levels, crimes recorded (residential burglaries and vehicle thefts), open space and the percentage of housing with deficient plumbing.
 Each variable is shown with a [min, max] vertical scale and a linking line that corresponds to the case (census tract).
 Lines are colored according to a user-chosen single variable and classification rule.
 By selecting a single line, such as that shown, the variable values are displayed and all the other visualization windows, such as various forms of maps and graphs, show the selected object highlighted.

 Figure 5‑7 Parallel coordinate plot

-Other visualization facilities of this type include star plots and star plot maps, which show multivariate data as a star of values (Figure 5‑8).
+Other visualization facilities of this type included star plots and star plot maps, which show multivariate data as a star of values (Figure 5‑8).

 Figure 5‑8 Star plot

-A recent publication, with a specific focus on spatial and spatio-temporal EDA is Andrienko and Andrienko’s “Exploratory Analysis of Spatial and Temporal Data”.
-The authors are associated with the CommonGIS Java-based software project that enables ESTDA to be delivered over the Internet ― interactive Java-based examples from Andrienko et al. (2003) are included on the CommonGIS web site.
+A publication with a specific focus on spatial and spatio-temporal EDA is Andrienko and Andrienko’s “Exploratory Analysis of Spatial and Temporal Data”.
 They view the purpose of ESDTA as providing a data focus in which:

 They make the case that space and time must be seen as complementary views of the same data.
 This leads on to need for systematic analysis of: (i) the evolution of spatial patterns in time; and (ii) the distribution of temporal behaviors in space.
 Because spatio-temporal datasets are complex and often incomplete and inconsistent they recommend that such data are divided up and explored by slices and subsets (species, age groups, countries, years etc.), and that care is taken to examine outliers and unexpected patterns.
 This approach is especially important for data obtained from non-governmental sources, e.g. much of the data obtained via the Internet.
 This time-slice view of spatio-temporal data is being superseded by other approaches — see the section Spatial and Spatio-temporal Data Models and Methods for more details.